-This position’s base salary range is $21 - $23 per hour; actual salary will reflect level of experience and qualifications relative to position requirements.
+This position’s base salary range is $18.35-$20.57; actual salary will reflect level of experience and qualification relative to position requirements.

 Benefits eligible staff at Mass Audubon may elect to enroll in medical, dental, and vision plans.
 Mass Audubon also offers disability and life insurance plans, a retirement plan through MetLife, and Flexible Spending Account options.
 Mass Audubon employment also includes access to an Employee Assistance Program (EAP) and the Reciprocity Agreement through the Consortium of Non-Profit Arts/Cultural/Environmental Organizations of New England.
 Mass Audubon employees also enjoy 12 paid holidays (holidays may shift annually due to where days fall within calendar).

 40 hours per week, generally Monday through Friday, with some variability.

 This position based at North River and remotely working for the Islands Region in addition to the South East.

 Employees must successfully complete a CORI and SORI Background Check and a Motor Vehicle Record (if applicable) is required.

 Mass Audubon requires that all staff, regardless of their work location, disclose their vaccination status.
 Proof of vaccination status will be required immediately upon hire.
 This should also include a booster shot if it has been 5 months since you were initially vaccinated.

 Mass Audubon's Commitment To Diversity, Equity, Inclusion, & Justice